LLNL/magpie/doc/README.hadoop.md

 Pro: Can adjust job size easily.

 Con: Portability issues w/ code that usually runs on HDFS.
 As an example, HDFS has no concept of a working directory while Posix filesystems do.
 In addition, absolute paths will be different.
-Code will have to be adjusted for this.
+The code will have to be adjusted for this.

 Con: User must "manage" and organize their files directly, not gaining the block advantages of HDFS.
 If not handled well, this can lead to performance issues.
 For example, a Hadoop job that creates a 1 terabyte file under HDFS is creating a file made up of smaller HDFS blocks.
 The same job may create a single 1 terabyte file under access to the Posix FS directly.
 In the case of Lustre, striping of the file must be handled by the user to ensure satisfactory performance.

 Hadoop Troubleshooting